Azure/kubernetes-hackfest/labs/cicd-automation/jenkins/README.md

    > Note: The Jenkins pod can take a couple minutes to start.
 Ensure it is `Running` prior to attempting to login.

+4. Update Jekins.
+There are pending updates that need to be applied for pipelines to work.
+Select `Manage Jenkins` and upgrade automatically.
+Jenkins must be re-started.

 #### Configure Azure Integration In Jenkins

 1. Browse to Jenkins Default Admin Screen